 T-bone accidents, also known as broadside accidents, happen when a driver fails to yield the right of way at an intersection.
-One vehicle strikes another vehicle from the side, forming the shape of a T. These car accidents can happen at 4-way intersections, stop signs, traffic lights or intersections involving side streets.
+One car strikes another car from the side, forming the shape of a T. These car accidents can happen at 4-way intersections, stop signs, traffic lights or intersections involving side streets.
 With little protection between the driver and the side of the vehicle, these accidents often result in serious, life-threatening injuries.
 Traffic fatalities also sometimes occur.

 Albuquerque car accident lawyer Andras Szantho has years of experience helping motorists injured in T-bone accidents seek justice.
 No matter how complex your accident may be, attorney Szantho can put his legal knowledge to work for you.
 He can launch a thorough investigation and find out who is responsible.
 It’s not just about money; it’s about holding negligent drivers accountable for their actions.
-Contact Szantho Law Firm today to further discuss your options.
+Contact the Szantho Law Firm today to further discuss your options.

 Factors leading to a T-bone accident

 T-bone accidents can be very complex.
 Sometimes one driver is at fault.
 Other times, fault can be attributed to more than one driver.
 Additionally, the driver who gets broadsided and severely injured could be at fault.

 T-bone accidents are often caused by: